Twitter Chat Recap/Reminder: 2013 Plans and Historic Tax Credits

 If I learned one thing from the first #builtheritage Twitter chat of 2013, it's that preservationists will be getting it done in 2013.
 From saving beloved places to landing the perfect job, and from submitting grad school applications to "finding ways to use preservation/planning as a proactive tool," there are a lot of really exciting things ahead for the movement in the new year.

-Check out our Storify of the chat for highlights, or read the full transcript.
+Check out our Storify of the chat for highlights.

 For our next chat, we'll be talking about the role the federal historic tax credit plays in saving places and how it can be a catalyst for revitalization for entire neighborhoods.
 The chat will take place at 4:00 EST on Wednesday, February 6.